jonthebeef/cursordone/tasks/add-the-task-id-to-the-view-state-of-a-task-1736528126830.md

 3. Made ref display conditional on ref existence
 4. Maintained existing layout and styling of the dialog
 5. Kept accessibility with screen reader support

+---

+## Guidelines

+- The fewer lines of code, the better
+- Proceed like a Senior Developer // 10x engineer
+- DO NOT STOP WORKING until task is complete
+- Start reasoning paragraphs with uncertainty, then build confidence through analysis